utdata/rwdir/docs/03-import.md

 - **Install the package** using `install.packages("package_name").
 You only have to do this once for each computer, so I usually do it using the R Console instead of in notebook.
 - **Include the library** using `library(package_name)`.
 This has to be done for each Notebook or script that uses it, so it is usually one of the first things in the notebook.

+> Note that you have to use "quotes" around the package name when you are installing, but you DON'T use quotes when you load the library.

-We're going to install several packages we will use in the ratings project.
+We're going to install several packages we will use in this project.
 To do this, we are going to use the **Console**, which we haven't talked about much yet.

 ![The Console and Terminal](images/import-console.png){width=600px}